 Deferred Inflow on Interest Rate Exchange - During the fiscal year ended June 30, 2007, CFX entered into six mandatory, cash-settled interest rate exchange agreements, the purpose of which was to lock in the interest rate associated with the Series 2007A Bonds.
-The result of these agreements was an \$8,078,000 net payment to CFX on June 28, 2007, which is presented on the balance sheets at June 30, 2015 and 2014 as a deferred inflow of resources in the amount of \$6,232,000 and \$6,463,000, respectively, and is amortized as an adjustment to interest expense over the life of the bonds.
+The result of these agreements was an \$8,078,000 net payment to CFX on June 28, 2007, which is presented on the balance sheets at June 30, 2016 and 2015 as a deferred inflow of resources in the amount of \$6,001,000 and \$6,232,000, respectively, and is amortized as an adjustment to interest expense over the life of the bonds.

 Deferred Inflows Related to Pensions - These deferred inflows of resources are an aggregate of items related to pensions as calculated in accordance with GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-The deferred inflows related to pensions totaled \$1,678,000 at June 30, 2015 and will be recognized as a reduction to pension expense in future reporting years.
+The deferred inflows related to pensions at June 30, 2016 and 2015 totaled \$607,000 and \$1,678,000, respectively, and will be recognized as a reduction to pension expense in future reporting years.
 Details on the composition of the deferred outflows of resources related to pensions are further discussed in Note 8.